TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ExtensionArchitecture/ComposerJson/Index.rst

    See :ref:`h2document:migrate` for more information on the necessary changes for extension documentation rendering.

 #.
-Working with Composer in general is strongly recommended for TYPO3.
+Working with `Composer`:pn: in general is strongly recommended for `TYPO3`:pn:.

-   If you are not using Composer for your projects yet, see :ref:`t3install:migrate-to-composer` in the "Installation & Upgrade Guide".
+   If you are not using `Composer`:pn: for your projects yet, see :ref:`t3install:migrate-to-composer` in the "Installation & Upgrade Guide".

 .. _ext-composer-json-minimal: